roman-milk/roman-milk.github.io/the-perfect-game.md

  Thanks for the votes for the Perfect Game.
 I don't know why we authors have this thing about those votes and the emails, but I'd be lying if I said I didn't care.
 It's nice to know what y'all think - most of the time. ;-)

  So once again, I ask you for your vote if you enjoyed the story.
-Report_Story #1